 During WW11, Dodge Company produced a series of 3/4 ton vehicles, including ambulances, command cars, telephone installation trucks, and weapons carriers.
 The Dodge Power Wagon is a direct descendant of these vehicles.
-Rolling on 7.50" x 6" eight-ply tires, the long 126-inch wheelbase carries a 4.5 by 8 foot cargo box behind the enclosed cab.
+Rolling on 7.50" x 6" eight-ply tires, the long 126-inch wheelbase carries a 4.5 x 8 foot cargo box behind the enclosed cab.
 The frame features reinforced side channels with seven cross-members.
 Overall length of the Power Wagon is 199 inches, maximum gross vehicle weight is 7,600 pounds.

-Drivetrain for the Power Wagon was Dodge's venerable 230-cid valve-in-head straight-six cylinder engine.
+Drivetrain for the Power Wagon was Dodge's venerable 230ci valve-in-head straight-six cylinder engine.
 Output was 94 horsepower at 3,200 rpm, with 185 pound-feet of torque at 1,200 rpm.
 In four-wheel-drive mode, the transfer case provided eight forward speeds and two for reverse.
-Weighing nearly 6,000 pounds and running a 5.83 final gear, top cruising speed is about 45 mph.
+Weighing nearly 6,000 pounds and running a 5.83 final gear, top cruising speed was about 45 mph.
 For highway use, the front-wheel-drive is easily disengaged from inside the cab.

 The Power Wagon's mobile power source was achieved by using a two-sided power take-off next to the four-speed transmission.
 Power could be transmitted rearward through the tailshaft or forward to an optional power winch.
 An adjustable front draw-bar made off-center towing possible.
 A heavy-duty pintle hook attached to the rear of the frame, aiding many types of pulling jobs.